awsdocs/amazon-redshift-developer-guide/doc_source/queries-troubleshooting.md

 **Note**
 Fetch size is not supported for ODBC\.

 For the best performance, set the fetch size to the highest value that does not lead to out of memory errors\.
-A lower fetch size value results in more server trips, which prolongs execution times\.
+A lower fetch size value results in more server trips, which prolong execution times\.
 The server reserves resources, including the WLM query slot and associated memory, until the client retrieves the entire result set or the query is canceled\.
 When you tune the fetch size appropriately, those resources are released more quickly, making them available to other queries\.

 **Note**
 If you need to extract large datasets, we recommend using an [UNLOAD](r_UNLOAD.md) statement to transfer the data to Amazon S3\.
 When you use UNLOAD, the compute nodes work in parallel to speed up the transfer of data\.